Acorns Are Delicious & Nutritious!

 2. -Rehydrate acorn flour using veggie broth

-3. -Add your special ingredients/stir fry, and/or cooked beans, peppers, spices, and/or anything else desired, before mixing it all together to make your unique and delicious burger batch.
+3. -Add your special ingredients/stir fry, and/or cooked beans, rice, peppers, spices, and/or anything else desired, before mixing it all together to make your unique and delicious burger batch.

-4. -Fry the burger patties on medium heat turning frequently, until both sides are golden brown and burger is cooked through, but not dried out.
+5. -Fry the burger patties on medium heat turning frequently, until both sides are golden brown and burger is cooked through, but not dried out.

-5. -Add cheese melted on top (dairy or alternative “cheese”), if cheeseburger is desired.
+6. -Add cheese melted on top (dairy or alternative “cheese”), if cheeseburger is desired.

-6. -Serve with buns or bread and PLENTY of fixin’s, condiments, garnishes, pickles, and chips (or fries, if available!).
+7. -Serve with buns or bread and PLENTY of fixin’s, condiments, garnishes, pickles, and chips (or fries, if available!).

 OTHER INGREDIENTS: I have had good luck with adding eggs, tamari, mayonnaise, and/or mustard into the burger mix before forming patties and cooking.